 Are students eligible if they are studying outside the US?

 No. Students must be studying within the US including US territories to be eligible to apply.
 We are unable to cover international travel costs for students coming from outside the US.

 You must be enrolled as a full-time student in an undergraduate program, both at the time you apply and at the time of the competition.

 Is there any restriction on nationality or gender?

 Students must be US Citizens or permanent residents of the US to be eligible to apply.
 To further the competition's diversity goals, some preference will be given to students historically underrepresented in STEM including women, students from majors outside computer science, and students at the sophomore or junior level.
 There is no "quota."
 Any undergraduate who meets the requirements is invited to apply.

-May I apply to both Advanced Computing for Social Change and Computing4Change?
+May I apply to both Advanced Computing for Social Change programs?

 You are welcomed to apply to both programs.
 However, applying to both will not increase your chances for selection.
 Selected students can participate in only one of the programs.
 For this reason, we recommend that you apply only to your first choice.

-When will I have to view the pre-recorded webinars?
+When will I have to view the trainings?